List of ambassadors of the United States to Austria

 This is a list of ambassadors of the United States to Austria.

 The United States first established diplomatic relations with Austria in 1838 during the time of the Austrian Empire.
 Relations between the United States have been continuous since that time except for two interruptions during World War I and World War II.

 The first ambassadors were accredited to the Austrian Empire.
 In 1867 the empire became Austria-Hungary and the ambassadors were so commissioned.
 After the resumption of diplomatic relations following World War I, the ambassadors were commissioned to Austria.

-For ambassadors to Hungary after the dissolution of the empire, see United States Ambassador to Hungary.
+For ambassadors to Hungary after the dissolution of the empire, see the list of ambassadors of the United States to Hungary.

 The United States Embassy in Austria is located in Vienna.